Electronic apex locator: History and uses

 conductive media in the canal.
 The impedance type apex locators have been demonstrated to be 80 to 95% accurate in identifying the apical foramen.
 Therefore after obtaining a reading, 1 to 2 mm is subtracted as the corrected working length.

 Electronic apex locators have been shown to be more accurate than radiography when determining the position of the apical foramen.
+All apex locators have two electrodes, one is connected to an endodontic instrument, the other is connected to the patient's body (on the lip or an electrode in his hand).
+The electrical circuit is completed, when the instrument is introduced into the root canal in an apical direction, and touches the periodontal tissues.

 Adaptive Apex Locators

-Adaptive Apex Locator overcomes as the disadvantages of the popular apex locators 4th generation – low accuracy on working in wet canals, as well the disadvantages of devices V th generation – difficulty on working in dry canals and necessarily of compulsory, additional wetting.
+Adaptive Apex Locator overcomes as the disadvantages of the popular 4th generation apex locators – low accuracy on working in wet canals, as well the disadvantages of devices from previous generations.
+Though, fifth generation locators can experience difficulty when working in dry canals and require additional wetting.

 Adaptive Apex Locator continuously defines humidity of the canal and immediately adapts for dry or wet canal.
 On this way is possible to be measured as in dry and in additional wetted canals as well, canals with blood or exudates, canals with still not-extirpated pulp.